growexx/react-user-boilerplate/docs/general/graphql.md

 3. This branch is compatible with subscription setup of graphql, so to remove the usage of that delete app/graphql/websocket.js file and change link to http link in app/graphql/client.js.

-4. Demo for graphql basic query, mutation and subscription is added into the example directory.
+4. Demo for graphql basic query, mutation and subscription is added into the example/GraphQL directory.

+5. ChangePassword container contains demo of react final form with graphql.
+Instead of redux-form react-final-form can be used in such cases.

-5. Test case example is also added.
+6. Test case example is also added.
 It uses ApiMocks folder.